 During May, the chilly evening air is replaced with some late warmth.
 Then gazing skyward, the first stars twinkle in the fading light as the heavens reveal some early gems of summer.

 This month we turn our attention to a roaring lion in the night sky, a glorious supermoon, some shooting stars, and the planets Mercury and Venus leading us a merry dance…

 May offers a whole host of treats when it comes to the stars and constellations.
 The outgoing constellations of spring are met with the prospect of summer’s newly emerging wonders in the night sky.

-Six bright stars form the Sickle of Leo, with Regulus (Alpha Leonis) marking the beast’s heart.
-Another bright star, Denebola (Beta Leonis) marks the tip of the Lion’s tail.
-Algieba (Gamma Leonis) lies on the Lion’s neck – even though its name means ‘the forehead’ – and Zosma (Delta Leonis) marks the Lion’s rump.
+Six bright stars form the Sickle of Leo, with Regulus (Alpha Leonis) marking the beast’s heart, and Denebola (Beta Leonis) marking the tip of the lion’s tail.
+Meanwhile, Algieba (Gamma Leonis) represents the lion’s neck (despite the fact that its name means ‘the forehead’!), and Zosma (Delta Leonis) represents the lion’s rump.

 Leo in Mythology